10 Tips When Caring for a Senior Dog

 If your dog has not been doing exercises for a long time, start slow as you increase the intensity gradually.
 It is also important to consult a veterinarian to understand the duration of exercise suited for your dog.

 3. Involve Your Senior Dog in Social Activities.
 As dogs age, they tend to be less active, and some even disengage from social activities.
 Even if your dog is too weak to go to the dog park, he’s definitely missing his pet pals, and so you should plan for some play dates.
-Through this, your dog will socialize and enjoy being in a less-restricted environment.

 It is also important to take your dog with you when going out for family outings, instead of leaving him alone just because he has slowed down.
 Create a comfortable space for your pet in the car, drive slowly, and book nice a pet friendly hotel.

-caring for a senior dog4.
+lemonade pet insurance4.
 Take Your Senior Dog to the Vet More Often.
 As dogs get older, their immune system also gets weak.
 It is therefore important to have your dog checked by a vet at least twice a year.
-Just like senior people need routine care from the doctors, pets will also benefit from these visits.

-Your older pet will require additional blood tests, dental care, as well as other examinations.
 Besides, some breeds have predispositions towards certain health conditions such as hip dysplasia, arthritis, diabetes, and cancer.
-Frequent visits and early detection will help you discover these ailments before they become life threatening.

 5. Consider Your Dog’s Dental Health.
 It is important to maintain the dental hygiene of your aging dog.
 Be sure to brush and clean your dog’s teeth to prevent dental diseases, decay, and chewing problems.